Unmanic/unmanic/docs/CONTRIBUTING.md

 as many details as possible, including potential implementation options.

+### Developing

+See [Development Environment Guide](./DEVELOPING.md) for details on setting up a local development environment.

 ### Opening Pull Requests

 Code contributions are very welcome.
 However, please understand that by opening a pull